hkmp1303/Hotel_State_Manager/README.md

 ## Quick guide
 Follow on screen console prompts throughout the system.
 Menus display key characters for user selection to navigate the program.

+At program start you can login as "Eve" using the password: pass3

 ## Design Structure

 ### Data